Rani Mukerji: Intermittent work (2020–present)

-In 2021, Mukerji reprised her part as Babli from Bunty Aur Babli in the successor Bunty Aur Babli 2.
-A commercial and critical failure, the film was panned for its technical aspects but Mukerji's performance and comic timing were better received by reviewers for Hindustan Times and The Times of India.
-Mukerji next starred in Mrs. Chatterjee vs Norway (2023), a drama about a real-life Bengali woman whose children were taken away by the Norwegian Child Welfare Services.
-It marked her first project in a decade to not be produced by Yash Raj Films.
+In 2021, Mukerji reprised her role in Bunty Aur Babli 2, a spiritual successor to her 2005 film Bunty Aur Babli 2 where she co-starred opposite Saif Ali Khan.
+The film received negative reviews from critics, and was a commercial failure, though Mukerji's performance and comic-timing received praise.
+She next appeared in the legal drama Mrs. Chatterjee vs Norway, based on the real-life story of a Bengali immigrant couple whose children were taken away by the Norwegian Child Welfare Services.
+It marked her first project in a decade not to be produced by Yash Raj Films.
 She based her character's diction and mannerisms on her own mother.
+The film was mostly received poorly by critics, who found Mukerji overly melodramatic, although some reviewers noted her growing impetus in latter portions.
 Reviewing the film for Screen Daily, Namrata Joshi dismissed its melodramatic tone, adding that "most disappointing is an otherwise reliable Mukherji being far from effective in her shrill and showy turn".
-Made on a shoestring budget, it emerged as a sleeper hit.
-The film earned Mukerji several accolades, she won a third Filmfare Critics Best Actress Award (shared with Shefali Shah for Three of Us) and a record-tying fourth IIFA Award for Best Actress.
-Her performance also earned her first National Film Award for Best Actress in a Leading Role, in addition to her eleventh nomination for the Filmfare Award for Best Actress.
+Still, the film emerged as a sleeper hit and earned Mukerji multiple accolades, including her third Filmfare Critics Award for Best Actress (shared with Shefali Shah for Three of Us), her fourth IIFA Award for Best Actress, her first National Film Award for Best Actress in a Leading Role, in addition to her eleventh nomination for the Filmfare Award for Best Actress.

-Mukerji will next star in an as-yet untitled family drama from filmmaker Shonali Bose, and will reprise her role in the action sequel Mardaani 3.
-Mukerji will also reunite with Shah Rukh Khan for the action thriller King.
+Mukerji reprised her role as Shivani Shivaji Roy in the crime-thriller Mardaani 3.
+It received a more lukewarm reception from critics compared to its predecessors, but outgrossed both of them to become the highest-grossing film of the franchise.
+Dhaval Roy of The Times of India concluded that "Mardaani 3 isn't without flaws, but it still holds as a solid franchise outing anchored by Rani Mukerji's performance".
+She will next reunite with Shah Rukh Khan for the action-thriller King directed by Siddharth Anand.